Department of Agricultural Sciences

 AG 3367.
 Livestock Ultrasonography.

 This course provides students with the current developments and utilization of ultrasound technology in the livestock industry.
 Emphasis will be placed on understanding the functionality of an ultrasound machine and the use of ultrasonography in live animal carcass evaluation as well as reproductive techniques including pregnancy determination, fetal sexing, and fetal aging.
-Prerequisite: AG 1445 and AG 2318 both with grade of "C" or better.
+Prerequisite: AG 1301 with a grade of "C" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering